paperless-ngx/paperless-ngx/docs/setup.md

     sudo chown paperless:paperless /opt/paperless/consume
     ```

-8. Install python requirements from the `requirements.txt` file.
+8. Install python requirements from the `Pipfile` file using `pipenv`.
 It is
     up to you if you wish to use a virtual environment or not.
-First you
-    should update your pip, so it gets the actual packages.

     ```shell-session
-    sudo -Hu paperless pip3 install --upgrade pip
+    sudo -Hu paperless pip3 install --upgrade pip sudo -Hu paperless pip3 install pipenv
-    ```

-    ```shell-session
-    sudo -Hu paperless pip3 install -r requirements.txt
+    sudo -Hu paperless pipenv install
     ```

     This will install all python dependencies in the home directory of